baillielab/citeswitcher/README.md

 # Citeswitcher

 For simple collaboration in academic writing.
-Cite papers as PMID, DOI, bib reference, or whole citation, and citeswitcher will find them, make a common bib file for you, and convert them all to the format of your choice.
+Cite papers in a markdown/plain text file as PMID, DOI, bib reference, or whole citation, and citeswitcher will find them, convert them all to the format of your choice, and make a `.bib` file for you.

 # TL;DR